joenorton/rubyretriever/readme.md

     -h, --help                          *Display this screen*

-Using as a Library (starting as of version 1.3.0 -- yet to be released)
+Using as a Library (starting as of version 1.3.0)
 ------------------

 If you want to collect something, other than that which the executable allows, on a 'per page' basis then you want to use the PageIterator class.
 Then you can run whatever block you want against each individual page's source code located during the crawl.